Measurements and interpretations of $W^{\pm}Z$ production cross-sections in $pp$ collisions at $\sqrt{s} =$ 13 TeV with the ATLAS detector: Background estimation

 The $t\bar{t} +V$ control sample is defined as a sub-sample of \wz\ candidate events by requiring the presence of at least two reconstructed $b$-jets.
 The observed data event yield in this validation region is matching the $t\bar{t} +V$ MC prediction rescaled by a factor of $1.3$.
 This scaling factor relative to predictions is inline with the $t\bar{t} + Z$ cross-section measurements performed at $\sqrt{s} = 13$~\TeV~\cite{ATLAS:2021fzm}.
 The contribution of $t\bar{t} +V$ events amounts to $\sim 4\%$ of all selected events.
 The distributions of the main kinematic variables are found to be well described by the MC predictions.
+The \mtw distribution of events in the $t\bar{t}+V$ control sample is presented in Figure~\ref{fig:ZZCR_ttVCR_controlplot}(b).
 Systematic uncertainties affecting the rescaling of $ZZ$ and $t\bar{t} +V $ MC predictions are discussed in Section~\ref{sec:systematics}.